Skip navigation

 We mentioned above about how you may not even know you have a slab leak until damage has already been done.
 This is because they’re typically hard to detect.
 After all, the plumbing pipes under your property are down pretty far, and it’s not like they’re obviously viewable.

 In fact sometimes the only way to accurately locate where exactly your slab leak is occurring is to have professionals do what’s called a video camera inspection and take a close look inside your pipes.
+Spotting hidden leaks early is critical, and understanding how to detect plumbing leaks can give you a head start before major damage occurs.

 Fortunately, there are signs you can watch out for that indicate you have a slab leak.
 Once you see them, you can give our team a call in order to mitigate any further damage that may be done.